mlswg/mls-protocol/draft-ietf-mls-protocol.md

 * Identify the leaf node matching `removed`.
 Let L be this leaf node.

-* Replace the leaf node L with a blank node
+* Replace the leaf node L with a blank node.

-* Blank the intermediate nodes along the path from L to the root
+* Blank the intermediate nodes along the path from L to the root.

 * Truncate the tree by removing the right subtree until there is at least one non-blank leaf node in the right subtree.
 If the rightmost non-blank leaf has